 Whether your insurance rate increases after an accident may depend in part on whether you are found at fault.
 When you file a car insurance claim, an adjuster is assigned to your case.
 The adjuster's job is to assess damage.
 Your insurance company may also review the police report, interview those who were involved in the crash and look at photos of the damage.
 The adjuster works with the insurer to determine who's responsible for the accident.
 In some cases, multiple drivers may be found at fault.

 Will my rate go up after a no-fault accident?

 Some states require — or offer as an option — no-fault insurance.
 No fault-insurance coverage helps pay for your and your passengers' medical bills if you're involved in an injury-related accident, no matter who is at fault.
 Your insurer may take the amount it pays toward these expenses into account when determining whether your rate will change after you file a claim.

 How long do accidents stay on insurance?

 If your insurer raises your premium after an at-fault accident, your rate may remain increased for an average of three years, the III says.
 In some cases, a surcharge after an accident may gradually decrease each year you don't have another accident.
 Some insurers offer a discount for a safe driving record, and that discount may also be removed after an accident.
-The amount of time an accident affects your insurance can vary by insurer and by state, so it's a good idea to check with your agent to learn how an accident claim may affect your premium.
+The amount of time an accident affects your insurance can vary by insurer and by state, so it's a good idea to check with your insurance provider to learn how an accident claim may affect your premium.

 What is accident forgiveness?

 Some insurers offer accident forgiveness programs.
 If you have this type of protection on your car insurance policy, your insurance rate typically won't increase after an accident, even if you are found at fault.
 Read your car insurance policy to learn whether it includes accident forgiveness.
 If it doesn't, you may want to talk with your insurance provider to find out what types of optional features may be available.